yomigits/boxee-js-api/README.md

 Using boxee-api.js is intended as an easier alternative to using a boxee control script.

+This library is specifically for use on apps for the Boxee Box's browser, not the desktop Boxee software.

 TO USE IT
 ---
 You must include it on your page after including the jQuery and Underscore libraries

+Tips
+---

+Most of the time, better user experiences come while in keyboard mode, since it simplifies things for the user.

+To make an app in keyboard mode:

+  * include the boxee-api.js file on your pages
+  * call `boxeeAPI.keyboardMode()` when a page loads
+  * design the app so it can be controlled without using the mouse, and by only pressing arrow keys and enter
+  * the Boxee remote does have a keyboard on the back, but it should only be used for typing, not navigation
+      * keyboard is ok when entering a search query, or entering login credentials
+      * don't hook special modes to letter keys. for example having the user press 'f' to enter a full screen mode is a bad experience.
+Make it possible to do things like this with only the arrow keys and enter.

+Since the Boxee box's browser does not give a developer easy access to console info, I recommend doing as much of the development as possible in chrome or safari, and test occasionally on the box.

 Example usage